-Swimming, fishing, or relaxing along the banks of the Russian River — known locally as simply "The River" — gives visitors a chance to splash down in the middle of Sonoma County's outdoor adventureland.
+Swimming, fishing, or relaxing along the banks of the Russian River — known locally as simply "The River" — gives visitors a chance to splash down in the middle of Sonoma County's outdoor playground.

-While some people are happy to stand on the bank with a fishing pole in hand, others are more adventurous and take to the river in a kayak or canoe.
+While some people are happy to stand on the bank with a fishing pole in hand, others take to the river in a kayak or canoe.
 Swim, splash, paddle, or float — whatever your preference, the Russian River beckons travelers to dip a toe into some fun.

 Several outfitters offer canoes and kayaks for rent, as well as guided tours.
 Float down in an inner tube, or merely splash along the banks.
 Read our extensive Guide to the Russian River Resort Area for info on activities, restaurants and hotels/camping.

 The Sonoma County Regional Parks system offers some of the best river access points.
 Admission to these parks is free but (unless noted otherwise) parking is $7 per vehicle, plus $1 per person for vehicles with 10 or more people (if large vehicles are allowed).
 Licensed dogs are allowed on leashes no more than six feet long.

 Cloverdale’s River Park is the largest public park on the Russian River with easy access from either end of town.
 It offers a paved and fully accessible trail along the river; a boat launch for kayaks, canoes, and drift boats; seasonal fishing; picnic areas; and great wildlife viewing.

 Take Highway 128/Mendocino exit off Highway 101.
 Follow Cloverdale Boulevard to McCray Road and turn left.
 Day-use parking fees apply.
 There is free parking at the southern entrance on First Street off Asti Road.